submariner-io/submariner-website/src/content/contributing/shipyard/first_time/_index.en.md

 To use Shipyard in your project, it's easiest to use *[Dapper](https://github.com/rancher/dapper)* and *Make*.
 To use Dapper you'll need a specific Dockerfile that Dapper consumes to create a consistent environment based upon Shipyard's base image.
-To use make you'll need some commands to enable Dapper and also include the targets which ship in the base image.
+To use Make you'll need some commands to enable Dapper and also include the targets which ship in the base image.

 ## Dockerfile.dapper

-The project should have a `Dockerfile.dapper` dockerfile which builds upon `quay.io/submariner/shipyard-dapper-base`.
+The project should have a `Dockerfile.dapper` Dockerfile which builds upon `quay.io/submariner/shipyard-dapper-base`.

 For example: